sabbiracoustic1006/sabbiracoustic1006.github.prev/index.md

 [![voice controlled vehicle](http://i3.ytimg.com/vi/zR8EKmbXl-U/maxresdefault.jpg)](https://www.youtube.com/watch?v=zR8EKmbXl-U)

 #### Camera Model Identification
-Camera model identification is a fascination research topic.
-Information about source camera can be traced via processing the image captured by the camera.
-To understand the traces left by the camera in the image, the internal processing pipelie of the camera needs to be observed.
-A flow chart for camera's internal processing pipeline is given below.
+Camera model identification is a fascinating research topic.
+Information about the source camera can be traced via processing the image captured by the camera.
+To understand the traces left by the camera in the image, the internal processing pipeline of the camera needs to be observed.
+A flow chart for the camera's internal processing pipeline is given below.

 ![internal pipeline](images/internal-pipeline.png)